Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- He has tacked on 161 rushing yards on 27 carries (plus four touchdowns), averaging 10.1 yards per game.
+- He's also contributed in the ground game, with 161 rushing yards (10.1 ypg) on 27 carries with four rushing touchdowns.

-- The Jets have run 61.6% passing plays and 38.4% rushing plays this season.
-They rank 25th in the NFL in scoring.
+- The Jets have called a pass in 61.6% of their plays from scrimmage this year while staying on the ground 38.4% of the time.
+This offensive attack ranks 25th in the NFL in points scored.

-- Wilson has attempted 41 of his 363 passes in the red zone, accounting for 29.5% of his team's red zone plays.
+- Wilson has thrown 41 passes in the red zone this season, 29.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Bills.